-The announcement of Analogue’s Mega Sg—the latest in their line of platforms that replicate the consoles of yesteryear—is the newest milestone in the saturated gaming-nostalgia market.
 While it’s arguable that collective fatigue for all things retro is bound to kick in at some point, there are no signs of that happening any time soon, especially in the realm of video games.
 The biggest reason for that is the impact of nostalgia in today’s less-than-ideal cultural climate, and how video games have become the shiniest poster children for remembrances of happier days.

 And, for some of us, they are remembrances of all the other lives we’ve lived.

 Growing up as an asthmatic, awkward child with no siblings in 1980s Metro Manila meant that the immortal adage of “go outside and play” wasn’t as worthwhile as it could have been.
 Since the time I did spend outdoors couldn’t be about being sporty and working up a sweat, it was instead about being curious and coming up with stories in my head.
 They were stories where I could run as fast as I wanted and explore even the riskiest places without fear.

 My imagination was the outside world, and early on, daydreaming was what truly let me go outside and play.

 My path would have probably led to a cloistered lifetime of books and libraries if not for two things.
 The first was my father’s unrelenting fascination with martial arts movies, to the point of having Betamax “mix tapes” of movie fight scenes.
 They instilled not just an ironclad respect for Bruce Lee, Jackie Chan, and Chuck Norris, but also a deep desire (and abject frustration) to do martial arts despite my health.